Digitize home movies with vintage film projector.

 Old media is unfortunately not built to last forever.
 Videotapes and film reels naturally degrade over time, with VHS tapes potentially losing 10-20% of their quality in as little as a decade.
 Before packing anything up, give each item a quick visual inspection.
 Look for obvious signs of damage like mold, dust, cracked casings, or brittle, snapped tape.
 For film, a vinegar-like smell is a key indicator that the film is decaying.
 Don’t panic if you find some issues.
 Many common problems can be fixed.
 Professional services often include minor repairs, like fixing a snapped tape, as part of the digitization process.
 Just make a note of any damaged items so you can give the professionals a heads-up.

-Handle Your Tapes and Film with Care
+The Right Way to Handle Old Tapes and Film

 Your original recordings are precious and irreplaceable, so it’s important to handle them gently.
 When working with film reels, always hold them by the edges to avoid leaving fingerprints on the film itself.
 For all media, it’s best to work in a clean, dry area away from direct sunlight, extreme temperatures, and humidity.
 Be sure to keep your tapes and film away from strong magnetic fields, which can be created by speakers or other electronics, as they can erase the recordings.
 If you need to clean a dusty cassette, use a soft, dry cloth.
 It’s also a good practice to make sure all your videotapes are fully rewound before you pack them up, as this helps protect the delicate magnetic tape inside.

-Get Your Memories Ready for Shipping
+How to Safely Pack Your Memories for Shipping

 Once your media is organized and inspected, it’s time to pack it up safely for its journey.
 The best way to protect your memories is to use a shipping kit designed specifically for this purpose.
 When you start an order with YesVideo, we send you a crush-proof SafeShip Kit to your doorstep.
 These kits come with everything you need, including step-by-step instructions, barcodes to track every single tape and reel you send, and a pre-paid shipping label.
 Using a dedicated kit with tracking and insurance gives you peace of mind, ensuring your one-of-a-kind memories arrive safely and are accounted for every step of the way.
 Simply place your labeled media inside, seal it up, and send it off.